-- 5. If you want to re-encrypt field values with your active key material, synchronize new and existing encrypted data under your most recent and keys.
-You can sync data yourself on the Encryption Statistics and Data Sync page in Setup, or ask Salesforce Customer Support for help. - Warning: For clean and consistent results, we recommend that you contact Salesforce Customer Support for help with reencrypting your data.
+5. If you want to re-encrypt field values with your active key material, synchronize new and existing encrypted data under your most recent and keys.
+You can sync data from the Encryption Statistics and Data Sync page in Setup.

+Warning: For clean and consistent results, we recommend that you contact Salesforce Customer Support for help with reencrypting your data.
 You can apply your active key material to existing records by editing them through Setup, or programmatically through the API.
 Editing a record triggers the encryption service to encrypt the existing data again using the newest key material.
 This update changes the record's timestamp, and the update is recorded in the field history or Feed History.
 However, the field history in the History related list and Feed History aren't reencrypted with the new key material.